girder/girder/docs/migration-guide.rst

         "name": "@girder/my-plugin",
         "version": "1.0.0",
         "peerDepencencies": {
-            "@girder/other_plugin": "*"       // The girder version should be as relaxed as possible.
+            "@girder/other_plugin": "*"       // Peer dependencies should be as relaxed as possible
+                                              // Plugin dependencies should also be listed by entrypoint
+                                              // name in "girder-plugin" as shown below.
         },
-        "depencencies": {},     // Any js deps not provided by girder.
-        "girder-plugin": {
+        "dependencies": {},                   // Any other dependencies of the client code "girder-plugin": {
             "name": "example",                // The entrypoint name defined in setup.py.
             "main": "./main.js"               // The plugin client entrypoint containing code that is executed on load.
             "webpack": "webpack.helper",      // If your plugin needs to modify the webpack config "dependencies": ["other_plugin"]  // If you plugin web_client requires another plugin }
     }